International relations since 1989: 1997 Asian financial crisis

 Until 1999, Asia attracted almost half of the total capital inflow into developing countries.
 The economies of Southeast Asia in particular maintained high interest rates attractive to foreign investors looking for a high rate of return.
 As a result, the region's economies received a large inflow of money and experienced a dramatic run-up in asset prices.
 At the same time, the regional economies of Thailand, Malaysia, Indonesia, Singapore and South Korea experienced high growth rates, of 8–12% GDP, in the late 1980s and early 1990s.
-This achievement was widely acclaimed by financial institutions including the IMF and World Bank and was known as part of the "Asian economic miracle".Bhumika Muchhala, ed.
-Ten Years After: Revisiting the Asian Financial Crisis.
-(Woodrow Wilson International Center for Scholars: Asia Program, 2007).
+This achievement was widely acclaimed by financial institutions including the IMF and World Bank and was known as part of the "Asian economic miracle".